July 2022 / INVESTMENT INSIGHTS

 Reports of the Death of EM Debt Are Exaggerated

 Spreads are attractive compared with other asset classes.

-- In a torrid period in financial markets, EM debt has been hit harder than other asset classes as risk‑averse investors have fled the asset class.
+- In a difficult period in financial markets, EM debt has been hit harder than other asset classes as risk‑averse investors have fled the asset class.

 - History shows that EM drawdowns have often led to strong recoveries.
-Moreover, further potential sovereign defaults appear to have been priced in, making additional losses unlikely.
+Moreover, further potential sovereign defaults appear to have been priced in, helping to mitigate further downside risk.

 Valuations Better Reflect Reality Than Other Markets